ntnu-itk-autonomous-ship-lab/psbmpc/libs/psbmpc_lib/README.md

-# PSB-MPC
+# PSB-MPC on the CPU
 <p> This repository implements the Probabilistic Scenario-based MPC in C/C++.
 The algorithm is an extended and improved version of the original one posed in [[1]](#1).
-A version is implemented using the CPU and another using the GPU (not finished yet!).
-There are also some experimental setup for allowing obstacles to have their own collision avoidance setup, but this is not complete yet.<br>
+This library runs purely on the CPU.<br>

-Several test functions exist under src/tests to showcase that the different library modules work as intented, and can be used for debugging or to make yourself familiar with the library.
+Several test functions exist under cybercolav_cxx/src/tests to showcase that the different library modules work as intented, and can be used for debugging or to make yourself familiar with the library.
 By opening the CMakeLists.txt files one can specify the module one wish to test.<br>

 To use the library, for cmake, simply use the "add_subdirectory(/path/to/psbmpc_lib)" command, and link the corresponding target to your executable test file.
-Then, change directory to either debug or release, and build using standard cmake commands for either a debug or release build.
-The libraries are located under /libs/. </p>
+Then, change directory to either debug or release, and build using standard cmake commands for either a debug or release build. </p>

 ## Dependencies

-- Matlab C API is used for the debugging and plotting functionality.
+- Matlab C API for the debugging and plotting functionality.
-- Eigen >= 3.3.7 release is used for the CPU and GPU version.
+- Eigen >= 3.3.7
-- CUDA and Thrust are necessary for the GPU version.
-I have used CUDA 10.2 and Thrust 1.9.7

 ## Overall Structure
 The library for the CPU-implementation has the following structure (and similar for the GPU-version)